 - As “organizer” I do my best to share all art during the month but if I miss a post, please don’t take it as an insult or commentary on your work.
 There are -a lot- of posts and I may miss a few, especially with multiple platforms involved.
 Note that I won’t share posts that contain prices or buy now content.

 - While this originates in Edmonton, artists can participate from anywhere.
 Here in Edmonton, we use the hashtag #yeg (our airport code) and #yegarts to localize our tweets.
 Using these greatly enhances the reach of your posts and I recommend using them.
 Feel free to use whatever localization hashtags your area uses.
 If there isn’t one, start your own.
 Maybe it will catch on!

 - Post on your preferred platform daily with the hashtag #ArtAdventCalendar There is no specified time to post.
 It’s a world wide event so time you post isn’t that important.

 - Don’t worry if you miss a day or two.
 Post even if you only have 1 thing to show off that makes the timeline brighter.

 - While the event dates are the 1st to the 24th, feel free to continue to post until the end of the month if you like.
 Quite a few did last year.

 - Please think about taking the time to add ALT text to your images.
-Mastodon in particular has a culture of accessibility and strongly requests the use of ALT tags.
-Because I’m going to be posting to both platforms, I’m going to create a spreadsheet with all my post text (title, medium, links. hashtags) and ALT text for each days posts to save me time.
+Mastodon & Bluesky in particular have cultures of accessibility and strongly request the use of ALT tags.
+Because I’m going to be posting to multiple platforms, I’m going to create a spreadsheet with all my post text (title, medium, links. hashtags) and ALT text for each days posts to save me time.

 Most importantly? it’s CalendAR not Calender